Trident House Charities Program

 The Trident House

-The Trident House serves as a critical and complimentary respite for the families of Special Operators, as well as to other military personnel with similar needs.
+These homes serve as critical and complimentary respites for the families of Special Operators, as well as to other military personnel with similar needs.
 If you, or someone you know, is interested in staying at the Trident House, please contact the Museum for eligibility and availability.

 The K-9 Project

 Partnering with Baden K-9 in Ontario, Canada, with the generous support of dedicated donors, the Navy SEAL Museum has donated multiple working dogs to deserving veterans of the Special Operations community.
 This unique program creates an effective platform to help veterans assimilate back into civilian life by facilitating a special relationship between warrior and dog.
 The bond between elite operator and elite canine provides the connection and fellowship many veterans often find lacking when transitioning back into civilian life.
 Many of our warriors have expressed they often feel structure missing or their purpose is lost after leaving years of training and combat behind.